Polonia Polish Folk Song & Dance Ensemble

-This Polish Folk Song & Dance Ensemble of Chicago is a student ensemble dedicated to promoting the Polish folklore through high-quality performance of Polish folk songs and dances in USA and abroad.
+This Polonia Polish Folk Song & Dance Ensemble of Chicago is a student ensemble dedicated to promoting the Polish folklore through high-quality performances of Polish folk songs and dances in USA and abroad.

 The goal of this group is to pass on to the next generation the treasures of Polish folklore with its uniqueness, diversity, and power of expression.
 The repertoire includes melodies, songs, and dances from all regions of Poland: North and South, East and West as well as Polish national dances.
 Every effort is made to preserve and perform authentic traditional Polish dances.